ZX-80/Channel-F-Images/README.md

 # File Header

 The file header contains basic information on the Videocart (name/hardware), as well as file format information that's necessary for interpretting the data, while allowing for future expansion.
 It's followed by a list of packets, described in the next section.
-The header is zero-padded to be 16-byte aligned.
 Extra data can be included by extending the *file header length* beyond the Videocart name, as this will always be ignored.

 <div align = "center">
   <img width="43%" src="https://user-images.githubusercontent.com/44975876/164077423-d5c0acfc-75c8-4dc4-b2a9-409ef7bb985e.png">